 Client&server_GK140628.emf

-Figure 6 – Model of a DLMS/COSEM metering system
+Figure 6 – Model of a DLMS®/COSEM metering system

 Data collection systems are modelled as a set of client APs that may be hosted by one or several physical devices.
 Each client AP may have different roles and access rights, granted by the metering equipment.